 Saturn’s Children by Charles Stross (2008)

 Programmer turned hard science fiction author Charles Stross has written dozens of books across several series and some standalone titles.
-Like Cargill did in Sea of Rust, Stross posits a completely human-free future where a dominant group of robots seeks to absorb and subjugate another group, and the persecuted are forced to scrap around in order to survive.
+As Cargill did in Sea of Rust, Stross posits a completely human-free future where a dominant group of robots seeks to absorb and subjugate another group, and the persecuted are forced to scrap around in order to survive.
 And like Cargill’s character Brittle, Stross’s main character Freya was designed to serve humans in a time when no humans exist.

 The robots of Stross’s posthuman solar system have developed a strictly tiered society complete with aristocrats (“aristos”), bringing to mind the ludicrous society the crew of Serenity visit for a fancy event.
 And like Malcolm Reynolds, Freya accidentally offends someone important and endangers her life.